ADVERTISEMENT

 One of the first things you get to know when meeting a new person is their name.
 Although a name is just like a label that doesn’t actually mean anything or say much about them as a person, certain bad names for boys sound truly weird and have unpleasant connotations.

-People can’t wrap their heads around parents still choosing those weird names for boys and girls.
+People can’t wrap their heads around parents still choosing those weird or rare names for boys and girls.
 Of course, they want their child to be one of a kind, but in reality, unique, strange, and unusually spelled names may cause confusion and inconvenience to the name holder.

 If you would like to know which strange boys’ names people would like to see forgotten, then this list is for you.
 They are the collection of worst names for boys from the thread created by SpiritualNut.